 Director of Research and Analytics at Measures for Justice

 Dr. Gipsy Escobar has extensive multidisciplinary criminal justice research experience.
-As Measures for Justice’s Director of Research and Analytics, she is responsible for designing and managing a nationwide performance measurement system for local criminal justice.
-Previously, she was an Assistant Professor in the Department of Criminal Justice and Criminology at Loyola University Chicago.
+As Director of Research and Analytics at Measures for Justice, she designs and manages a nationwide performance measurement system for local criminal justice.
+She previously served as an Assistant Professor at Loyola University Chicago.

 Jeannette Eicks